×

 Useful German Phrases for Drivers

-When driving in Germany, knowing a few key phrases can be extremely helpful, especially if you encounter situations where English is not widely spoken.
+When driving in Germany, knowing a few key phrases can be extremely helpful.

 Here are some useful German phrases that might come in handy: